How frustrating! How exhausting!

 A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.
 (John 13:34-35)

-This key is so vital and so “lost” in much of Western church culture that I explore loving one anothering in another post.
+This key is so vital and so “lost” in much of Western church culture that I’ve written a separate post on loving one anothering.

 Relating adult-to-adult